LittleGitPhoenix/Functionality.Settings/README.md

     </span>
     <br>
 	<div style='margin-left:1em; margin-right:1em;'>
 		Encryption is automatically applied when a settings instance is <b>loaded</b>.
-This means, that loading will encrypt the underlying settings file.
-It is therefore recommended to only use encryption in release build like shown in the above example.
+This means, that loading encrypts the value in the source of the settings.
+It is therefore recommended to only use encryption in release builds like shown in the above example.
     </div>
 </div>

 ___